rscinto/WeatherStation/README.md

 # WeatherStation
 This is a simple weather station that will detect wind speed, temperature and humidity using a Raspberry Pi.

+The final program is in test7.py.
+There are also tests for the DHT11 sensor, minireed sensor and LED.
+This Anemometer has not been calibrated yet and it if the DHT11 sensor is placed in the housing with the reed sensor, temperatures may reported higher than actual conditions.
+To ensure that the whole assembly does not overheat and melt, reflective tape should be wrapped around the housing and on the anemometer or a heat resistant material should be used.

+Future add-ons will be to integrate a SQL database and a phone app to get historic data.
+It may be possible to integrate a barometer into the system to help an AI possibly forecast the weather.

 # 3D Printables

 * __Anemometer__

-I would like to give credit to this creator for making the the Anemometer. https://www.thingiverse.com/thing:2875873
+I would like to give credit to this creator for making the Anemometer. https://www.thingiverse.com/thing:2875873
 Thank you.